TrdHuy/TrdHuy/README.md

 ⚡️ I am obsessed with creating robust and efficient software solutions.
 I enjoy solving complex problems and building scalable systems that enhance user experiences.

+🎓 Additionally, I serve as an internal lecturer at Samsung, where I teach Android application programming.
+Through this role, I have the opportunity to share my knowledge and experience with colleagues, helping to cultivate the next generation of skilled developers within the company.

 ## Get in touch

 ✋ I love to chat about fullstack development, software architecture, mobile development, desktop applications, devops, and more.
 Following are some of useful links you can find me there: